xso4/vndb-mirror/data/api-kana.md

     separate request.
 Otherwise the same tag info may get duplicated many times in the response.

+developers
+:   Array of objects.
+The developers of a VN are all producers with a
+    "developer" role on a release linked to the VN.
+You can get this same information by fetching all relevant release entries, but if all you need is the list of developers then querying this field is faster.

+developers.\*
+:   All [producer fields](#producer-fields) can be used here.

 *Currently missing from the old API: VN relations, staff, anime relations and external links.
-Also potentially useful: list of developers and VA's(?).
 Can add if there's interest.*

 ## POST /release